sdeleon28/react-juce-native-dial/README.md

 There is a class called `EditorWithCustomViews`.
 I don't remember if it's absolutely necessary to do that.
 I think I needed it to run some code on bundle evaluation.
 I'm including it just in case.

+There's also a class called `ParamTooltip`.
+This could probably have a better name (I used to use this as a tooltip, but then made it replace the dial's label and show the value when the dial is focussed).

 Before you use `NativeKnob` on the js side, you need to make sure your custom views are registered, like so:

 ```cpp